Don’t Hesitate Make An Appointment With Us Today!

 How do you know if it’s neuropathy?

-With regard to how neuropathy affects your body, the nerves will send mystery messages to the brain that give the sensation of burning, tingling, freezing, or sharp, jabbing pain (when there is no rational reason to do so).
-In some cases, the problem isn’t that you are receiving the wrong messages – it’s that you aren’t receiving any messages at all!
+With neuropathy, affected nerves send faulty messages to the brain that give the sensation of burning, tingling, freezing, electric, or sharp, jabbing pain (when there is no rational reason to do so).

 In some cases, however, the problem isn’t that your brain receives the wrong messages – it’s that there aren’t any messages at all.
 (Sometimes, feeling comes and goes – like spotty wi-fi – after extensive damage has taken place.)

 And that is extremely concerning.

 Numbness caused by neuropathy means your brain doesn’t always receive the message when your foot has been damaged.
 Now imagine walking on a burst blister or broken bone all day … without even being aware of it!

 In this kind of situation, cuts and scrapes can turn into ugly, infected (and potentially life-threatening) ulcers if you aren’t careful.

 This shows how the “gift of pain” protects you, and why it’s so dangerous when that gift is lost.